 (See also Overview of Thrombotic Disorders.)

-Protein C is a vitamin K–dependent protein, as are coagulation factors VII, IX, and X, prothrombin, and proteins S and Z. Because activated protein C (APC) degrades factors Va and VIIIa, APC is a natural plasma anticoagulant.
-Decreased protein C due to genetic or acquired causes promotes venous thrombosis.
+Protein C is a vitamin K–dependent protein, as are coagulation factors VII, IX, and X; prothrombin; and proteins S and Z. Because activated protein C (APC) degrades factors Va and VIIIa, APC is a natural plasma anticoagulant.
+Decreased protein C due to a genetic or an acquired cause predisposes to venous thrombosis.

 Heterozygous deficiency of plasma protein C has a prevalence of 0.2 to 0.5%; about 75% of people with this defect experience a venous thromboembolism (50% by age 50).

-Homozygous or doubly heterozygous deficiency causes neonatal purpura fulminans, ie, severe neonatal disseminated intravascular coagulation (DIC).
+Homozygous or doubly heterozygous deficiency causes neonatal purpura fulminans, ie, a severe neonatal type of disseminated intravascular coagulation (DIC).

-Acquired decreases occur in patients with liver disease or DIC, and during warfarin therapy.
+Acquired decreases in protein C occur in patients with liver disease or disseminated intravascular coagulation (DIC), and during warfarin therapy.

-Diagnosis is based on antigenic and functional plasma assays.
+Diagnosis is based on antigenic and functional plasma assays of protein C.

-Neonatal purpura fulminans is fatal without replacement of protein C (using normal plasma or purified concentrate) and anticoagulation with heparin or low molecular weight heparin.
+Neonatal purpura fulminans is fatal without replacement of protein C (using normal plasma or purified concentrate), along with anticoagulation with heparin or low molecular weight heparin.

 |Drug Name||Select Trade|